Dungeons & Dragons Computer Fantasy Game: Display

 The game unit is a portable game with an LCD screen, and is powered by watch batteries.

 The game opens with an isometric view of a simple 3D dungeon.
 The player is represented by a minor character who appears to be holding a sword aloft.
 The protagonist is at a crossroads in four passageways.
 The character's placement is indicated by an expanded letter and number, which always starts at A0.
 A cursor button moves a black arrow in one of four directions, while a move button moves the surface in the same way.

 The character that the player would be controlling and the maze are depicted in the bottom left corner of the tiny screen, giving room for other icons that indicate when other items and monsters are nearby in one of the four directions.
 This contains a bat that can randomly pick the character up and place the character elsewhere in the maze.
-There is also a pit that will kill the character if the character does not have a rope to pull the character out of the pot.
+There is also a pit that will kill the character if the character does not have a rope to pull the character out of the pit.
 The rope occurs at the beginning of the game's most accessible setting, in the dungeon in the intermediate location, and there is no rope in the most challenging environment.

 Gameplay

 The LCD screen displayed a dungeon junction in quasi-three dimensions, coupled with hints of routes that the player may explore further.
 Each intersection also featured a number and letter designation, allowing the player to create a map while searching.
-The dungeon itself was made up of 100 squares laid out in ten rows ten.
-However, because the dungeon circled around itself, if the player were to walk beyond the edge in any direction, the character would resurface at the other edge.
+The dungeon itself was made up of 100 squares laid out in ten rows of ten, but because the dungeon circled around itself, if the player were to walk beyond the edge in any direction, the character would resurface at the other edge.

-The gameplay is similar to Hunt The Wumpus, in that the player moves through a maze, must beware of bats and pits, and must find an arrow and shoot it at the dragon without entering its lair directly.
+The gameplay is similar to Hunt the Wumpus, in that the player moves through a maze, must beware of bats and pits, and must find an arrow and shoot it at the dragon without entering its lair directly.
 To win, the player must first find the magical arrow, then the dragon, and then shoot it with the weapon while in another room.

 Every few seconds, an ominous four-tone piece of music plays as the player navigates through the maze.
 Each movement is accompanied by a tapping sound that is meant to indicate movement.
 The player will hear a descending sound followed by a few notes from a death dirge if the character falls into a pit.
 Unlike Hunt for the Wumpus, D&D's gameplay takes place on a ten by ten grid, with each square representing a different room.